BouchardLab/pyuoi/docs/source/index.rst

 =====================================================

-PyUoI contains implementations of Union of Intersections framework for a variety of penalized generalized linear models as well as dimensionality reductions techniques such as column subset selection and non-negative matrix factorization.
+PyUoI contains implementations of Union of Intersections framework for a variety of penalized generalized linear models as well as dimensionality reduction techniques such as column subset selection and non-negative matrix factorization.
 In general, UoI is a statistical machine learning framework that leverages two concepts in model inference: